Earnslaw Burn Track

 Exploring

 After lunch, I headed down to the flat section at the base of the wall.
-The numerous rock circles dotted around indicated the camp spots people had used.
-I dropped my pack, grabbed my plb, and crossed the Earnslaw Burn – an easy few steps through shallow water (in these dry, summer conditions).
+I dropped my pack, grabbed my plb, and crossed the Earnslaw Burn – an easy few steps through shallow water (in the dry, summer conditions).

 I headed up a steep, slippery scree slope to the right to check out the ice patch visible from the valley.
 I’d seen in photos that if you time it right, with the sun on the mountain face, the ice up here shines a crystal-clear blue.
 But this afternoon in the shade, it was the kind of dirty brown that wouldn’t make it onto social media.
 Not being that great with caves, and being slightly overwhelmed with the power of the waterfalls thundering around me, I didn’t feel the need to explore any further, and just took it all in.